 When you write a put option, you are limited to the strike price multiplied by 100 shares of the stock.
 If you’re interested in opening a brokerage account to trade options, check out Benzinga’s guide to opening a brokerage account.

-- Alternative investment: One way that many investors and traders use options is as an income stream through selling options.
+- Alternative investment.
+Another way that many investors and traders use options is as an income stream through selling options.
 There are a variety of strategies that allow investors to collect premiums while managing their risk.